HarshalPatil-Repo/Two-tier-network-infrastructure-by-using-Terraform/README.md

-# Simple two tier AWS network infrastructure by using Terraform
+# Two tier AWS network infrastructure by using Terraform